agalue/scylladb-aws/README.md

   For example, the limit for `i3.8xlarge` is 2, and you'll have to request an extension in order to create 3 instances or more.

 * By default this recipe will use ScyllaDB.
-But, for educational purposes, Cassandra can be used instead by simply changing `settings.use_scylladb` to be `false` in [vars.tf](vars.tf).
+But, for comparison purposes, Cassandra can be used instead by simply changing `settings.use_scylladb` to be `false` in [vars.tf](vars.tf).
 The same hardware will be used for the choosen cluster.

+* To test load from multiple OpenNMS servers, it is possible to start multiple instances (check [vars.tf](vars.tf) for more details).

 * Execute the following commands from the repository's root directory (at the same level as the .tf files):